maester365/maester/website/docs/tests/maester/MT.1038.md

 sidebar_class_name: hidden
 ---

-# All excluded objects should have a fallback include in another policy
+# Conditional Access policies should not include or exclude deleted groups

 ## Description